29 Important Electrical Interview Questions you must Go through

 Stepper motor is the electrical machine which act upon input pulse applied to it. it is one type of synchronous motor which runs in steps in either direction instead of running in complete cycle.so, in automation parts it is used.

 19. There are a Transformer and an induction machine.
 Those two have the same supply.
 For which device the load current will be maximum?
 And why?

 The motor has max load current compare to that of the transformer because the motor consumes real power.. and the transformer is only producing the working flux and it is not consuming.
 Hence the load current in the transformer is because of core loss so it is minimum.

 20. What is the difference between MCB & MCCB, Where it can be used?

 MCB is a miniature circuit breaker which is thermal operated and uses for short circuit protection in small current rating circuit.

 MCCB molded case circuit breaker and is thermal operated for overload current and magnetic operation for instant trip in short circuit condition, under-voltage and under frequency may be inbuilt.
 Normally it is used where normal current is more than 100A.

 21. Where should the lighting arrestor be placed in distribution lines?

-Near distribution transformers and out going feeders of 11kv and incomming feeder of 33kv and near power transformers in sub-stations.
+Lightning Arresters are placed near distribution transformers and outgoing feeders of 11kv and incoming feeder of 33kv and near power transformers in sub-stations.